Computer Network, Architecture and ManagementAEC LEA.6P

 ABOUT THE PROGRAM

-The Computer Network, Architecture and Management AEC program is a two-year study option that aims to train individuals to practice the profession of network administrator or network technology technician.
+The Computer Network, Architecture and Management AEC program is a two-year study option that aims to train individuals to practice the profession of a network administrator or a network technology technician.

-The computer network administrator works in large companies that have their own IT department, or as a consultant in a small and medium-sized company.
+The computer network administrator (CNA) works in large companies that have their own IT department, or as a consultant to small or medium-sized companies.
 Within the small business, the individual, most of the time, is the sole person responsible for the operation of the computer network.
-In the larger company, as teams get bigger, the role of each individual is specialized.
-In these larger companies, there are usually more complex configurations and larger networks.
+In larger companies, as the corporation grows, the role of each CNA becomes specialized.
+As a result, there are usually more complex configurations and larger networks.